-Igneous by Ash Allen in collaboration with James Walsh, about exploring the possibility of upcycling this waste material.
-During a four month investigation, they discovered that the Bluestone powder melts in a kiln at ~1250 deg C. As it cools, it coalesces into a strong solid form, actually denser and more impervious than the original stone.
+The Igneous Wall Light by Ash Allen and James Walsh is about exploring the possibility of upcycling a waste material.
+During a four month investigation, they discovered that the Bluestone powder melts in a kiln at ~1250 degrees celsius.
+As it cools, it coalesces into a strong solid form, actually denser and more impervious than the original stone.
 During the melt, a small concave meniscus forms on the outer edge of the puddle.
 To highlight this feature and to create an interesting shadow pattern, we decided to make a wall sconce.

 The mirrored bulb, positioned centrally, not only highlights this outer section, but also brings attention to the warm, textured surface of the piece

 - Australian designed